 Our sheep are ranch-farmed, meaning they live outdoors on the open hill all year round, being brought down from the hill just a few times a year for health care and flock management.
 It's a tough life, but the Scottish Blackface breed is built to live out in even the harshest conditions, and the sheep's active life and all-natural diet gives the meat a wonderful flavour.
 Our aim is to let our sheep be sheep, allowing them to live the most natural life possible.

-Josie is aided in 'Project Lamb' by Laura, Andy, Nick and Anna.
+'Project Lamb' is run by Laura, Andy, Nick and Anna.
 Siblings Laura and Nick grew up on Baddinsgill and now live on the farm with their own families.
 As is often the way in the rural community, we all have other jobs – Nick works in forestry, Laura is a bookkeeper, Nick's wife Anna is a publicist, and Laura's husband Andy a web designer, but we all have one thing in common – we all love lamb and are passionate about helping others love it too!